pro-cms/voyager/docs/bread/multilanguage.md

 # Multilanguage

 Voyager was built with multi-language support in mind.
+Translatable fields will be stored as JSON in your database.
+In order to query (search) for translated values, Voyager uses the JSON SQL syntax and therefore needs _real_ JSON columns to function properly.

 ## Configuring your model